AslantheAslan/visibility-gin/README.md

 python VisGIN.py
 ```

+NOTE: Please pay attention line 80 & 81 for the subject size.
+By default, it is 100 because the dataset consists of 100 subjects.
+However, it requires long training time (approx. 15 hours).
+If you are looking for rapid results, you can reduce the subject size by changing 100 to a lower number such as 3 as in baseline models.

 ## Visualizing results

 To visualize the results, you can run ``` python visualize.py ```.
 If you'd like to see the results of a particular model, please change the directory in line 13.
 In default, it shows the results of FCN when 3 pulses are being used.